algorandfoundation/puya/docs/compiler.md

 # PuyaPy compiler

 The PuyaPy compiler is a multi-stage, optimising compiler that takes Algorand Python and prepares it for execution on the AVM.
-PuyaPy ensures the resulting AVM bytecode execution semantics that match the given Python code.
+PuyaPy ensures the resulting AVM bytecode has execution semantics that match the given Python code.
 PuyaPy produces output that is directly compatible with [AlgoKit typed clients](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) to make deployment and calling easy (among other formats).

 The PuyaPy compiler is based on the [Puya compiler architecture](https://github.com/algorandfoundation/puya/blob/main/ARCHITECTURE.md), which allows for multiple frontend languages to leverage the majority of the compiler logic so adding new frontend languages for execution on Algorand is relatively easy.